chamik/gympl-skripta/anj.typ

 He fell in love with many women over the years; married and divorced a lot of them.

-Ernest worked as a war correspondend in WW2 and was awarded for that.
+Ernest worked as a war corresponded in WW2 and was awarded for that.
 This also influenced his work.

 He was apart of the "Lost generation" -- wrote works such as _A Farewell to Arms_ (Sbohem armádo), or _For Whom the Bell Tolls_ (Komu zvoní hrana).